peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Parameters:**

-* <code>str</code> - A text string.
-The string must contain only basic digits 0 to 9
+* <code>str</code> - A text string describing an integer in base-10 (decimal) form.
+ The string must contain only basic digits 0 to 9 (U+0030 to U+0039),
-  (U+0030 to U+0039), except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
+  except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The string is not allowed to contain white space characters, including spaces.
 The string may start with any number of zeros.

 **Returns:**